stackbit-projects/pleasant-pineapple-f995b/content/pages/blog/what-is-an-infographic-in-seo.md

         let us first understand what is a URL.
       keyName: property
     - name: 'og:image'
-      value: /images/What is an SEO-Friendly URL.jpg
+      value: /images/What is an Infographic in SEO.jpg
       keyName: property
       relativeUrl: true
     - name: 'twitter:card'